The Publishers' Guide to Ad Revenue

 Types of Digital Ad Revenue

-including physical media like newspapers and billboards.
-However, when you’re talking about what ad revenue is in the 2020s, you’re almost always talking about digital ad revenue.
+Ad revenue can refer to money made from advertisements across all kinds of media, including physical media like newspapers and billboards.
+But let’s get real – when you’re talking about what ad revenue is in the 2020s, you’re almost always talking about digital ad revenue.

 That’s revenue from ads run on digital platforms.
 Thanks to the vast ocean of creativity and innovation the internet has brought to the fore, we now have several ways to earn ad revenue in the digital world.
 We explore each of those types of digital ad revenue below: